resilient-http/resilient.js/README.md

 Fired before a request is created

-You can intercept and modify the request options on the fly, but you must mutate the options `object` and do not lose its reference
+You can intercept and modify the request options on the fly, but you must mutate the options `object` and do not lose his reference

 ##### request:finish
 Arguments: `error<Error>`, `response<Object|http.IncomingMessage>`, `resilient<Resilient>`